vidd9867/rest-api-setup-mysqldb/README.md

    7. **utils:**

-   Purpose: Contains utility functions and middleware used across the application.
+      **Purpose**: Contains utility functions and middleware used across the application.

-   Usage:
+      **Usage**:
       Provides reusable functions for tasks like authentication, encryption, and token generation.

-   Example:
+      **Example**:
       authentication.ts: Middleware for verifying JWT tokens and protecting routes. encrypt.ts: Functions for hashing passwords and generating/verifying JWT tokens.

-   8. **app.ts:**
+   9. **app.ts:**

-   Purpose: The main application file where middleware, routes, and configurations are set up.
+      **Purpose**: The main application file where middleware, routes, and configurations are set up.

-   Usage:
+      **Usage**:
       Initializes the Express app.
       Configures middleware like bodyParser, cors, and authentication.
       Automatically mounts routes from the controllers folder.

-   Example: Public routes like /authentication/login are defined here.
+      **Example**: Public routes like /authentication/login are defined here.

-   9. **server.ts:**
+   10. **server.ts:**

-   Purpose: The entry point for starting the server.
+      **Purpose**: The entry point for starting the server.

-   Usage:
+      **Usage**:
       Imports the Express app from app.ts.
       Starts the server on the specified port.

-   Example: Logs a message like Server running on http://localhost:3000/ when the server starts.
+      **Example**: Logs a message like Server running on http://localhost:3000/ when the server starts.

 ## License